BYU-ODH/y-video-back-end/developers_manual.md

 *   Relies on a Postgres db.
 Tory Anderson has access to the credentials if needed.
 *   Dictionaries taken from [https://github.com/open-dsl-dict/wiktionary-dict](https://github.com/open-dsl-dict/wiktionary-dict) under src/*.txt
 *   Code stored at [https://github.com/BYU-ODH/y-translate](https://github.com/BYU-ODH/y-translate)

+## TODO Next

+These are updates that would be good to implement next as time allows.

+1. When a browser first loads Y-Video, it makes a call to https://yvideo.byu.edu/api/user.
+If the user is not logged in, then the request lacks a session-id and the browser gets a 400 error, which prompts it to show the public landing page.
+While this works, it fills the log files on the back end with request coercion errors.
+We need to coordinate an error-free method with the front end team for checking if a user is logged in or not.
+The back end currently supplies a boolean called :logged-in when rendering the index page.
+The front end could use this.
+2. The most jerry-rigged part of the back end is checking user permissions for endpoints.
+This may warrant a complete overhaul.
+There should be enough tests in the test suite to ensure any new system matches the functionality of the current one.
+3. There are no tests to check that the API parsing functions in y-video-back.apis work correctly.
+4. Line coverage in general can be improved.
+Refer to the [Clojure and Other Tools](#clojure-and-other-tools) section to learn how to generate coverage reports with Cloverage.
+5. The resource-access restriction was added most recently, and is therefore most likely to have some bugs in it.
+The front end will likely find these first, but writing more tests for them would be useful.
+6. Almost all of the tests are integration tests right now.
+It would be useful to go through and fill out the unit tests.